aleGutierrezMarin/openscales/src/refdoc/introduction.rst

 OpenScales have been designed to to run on all kind of devices :

-* Mobile (ActionScript 3) : tested on a Flash 10.1 player unreleased version running on Palm Pre.
-First OpenScales ready devices are expected for 2010 Q1.
+* Mobile (ActionScript 3) : tested on Android Flash 10.1 player.
+It runs on HTC Desire at the same speed than on desktop.
-* Web (Flex) : OpenScales 1.2-SNAPSHOT run on Flash 10 players, targeting 98% of current web browsers under Windows, Mac and Linux
+* Web (Flex) : OpenScales 1.2 run on Flash 10 players, targeting 98% of current web browsers under Windows, Mac and Linux
 * Desktop (AIR) : desktop mapping application based on OpenScales and AIR could be useful to manage offline mode, open local files like shapefiles, etc.